HOW WE STARTED:

 But, the miracle was working, the writing was helping...

 I started a secondary Facebook account completely separate from my own, and created a secret, simple page.
 It was a tool for me to anonymously talk.
 Anonymously.
-The one, big factor that I needed so I could open up; the key was not shutting down because of embarrassment.
+The one, big factor that I needed so I could open up; the key was not shutting down because of embarrassment or fear.
 Anonymity in writing provided this.
 Soon, blogging became my daily, therapeutic outlet.
 It was a place I could slow down and think, work through ideas and troubles, and makes sense of my argumentative, racing mind.
 The suicidal thoughts diminished in those moments, and a freedom I never knew before began to light my path.
 I could see what I was trying to say, and then -- it clicked.

 It occurred to me that maybe, just maybe, someone else could benefit from my writings.
 If they saw an ordinary guy going through daily life, the ups and downs, the questions and wonders and thought processes, maybe they could relate.
 If they could relate, maybe they could find some hope.
 If they could find just a smidgen of hope, then maybe they could decide to live, even if just for that day -- or better, longer.